Psy-Fer/interARTIC/docs/usage.md

 If an **error** occurs during a run, a **red** notification will appear.
 You can either continue with the job as is, or click the ‘Re-run’ button.

-Clicking the ‘Re-run’ button will allow you to abort the currently running job.
+Clicking the ‘Re-run’ button will allow you to abort the currently running job and re-run the job.

 A confirmation window will appear when you click on the ‘Re-run’ button asking you to confirm that you wish to abort the current job and whether to delete the files created by the job.